joshMeise/Calculator/README.md

 # VHDL Calculator

-This project is a simple calculator implemented in VHDL for the BASYS 3 board.
-It supports basic arithmetic operations: addition, subtraction, and multiplication.
-The calculator takes input through a serial connection and processes it accordingly.
+Simple Calculator in VHDL for BASYS 3 Board: This project implements a basic calculator supporting addition, subtraction, and multiplication, with input and output via serial connection.

 ## Project Structure